Nesseref/nginx-rtmp-auth/README.md

 Server-side configuration:
   - Set nginx.conf as the live nginx conf (location of file depends on system)
   - Set the web root to an appropriate value
-  - Adjust worker_processes and worker_connections to sane values for the platform
+  - Adjust worker_connections to a sane value for the platform
+  - Set worker_processes to 1 to work around an issue in the nginx-rtmp module.
   - Set the name of the rtmp server application block to whatever is desired (defaults to "stream")
   - Place the .php/.html files in the web root and adjust the on_publish directive url to reflect the location of auth.php
   - Set MySQL-related variables in common.php ($host, $username, $password, $dbname, $usertablename)